DylanFox/Marmoset_Reach_Grasp/README.md

 **Ensure all folders and subfolders are added to the directory path**

-## Running the codes from data import to visualisation
+## Running the program from data import to visualisation

 Explain how to sequence of events - Use example of getting some data out of the system or using it for a little demo